 Don’t be freaked out by the name that translates as “face tacos,” because these beef cheek tacos are melt-in-your-mouth fantastic!
 Seriously, try them.
 It will change your life.

-tacos with meat and onion
+two tacos with corn tortilla, meat and onion

 On the other side of the supermarket, there are a few other 5 de diciembre taco all-stars worth mentioning.
 Birreria Liz is my go-to hangover cure.
 For those not in the know, birria is a delicious stewed goat and can also be lamb or beef.